tconbeer/harlequin-web/src/docs/contributing/adapter-guide.md

 ```

-After updating `pyproject.toml`, you must run `poetry lock` to regenerate the lockfile so it includes the new dependencies.
+After updating `pyproject.toml`, you must run `poetry lock --no-update` to regenerate the lockfile so it includes the new dependencies.
 Both `pyproject.toml` and `poetry.lock` should be included in your PR.

 ## Testing Adapters